 A steam fog signal, located at the base of the bluffs near the tower, commenced operation on November 5, 1874, and was the first fog signal in the Apostle Islands.
 The structure was destroyed just a few weeks later when part of the bluffs collapsed on the building.
 A replacement fog signal was built atop the bluff the next year, and in 1878, a second fog signal building was built 100 feet from the first to house a duplicate, ten-inch, steam fog whistle.

 The steam whistles were fed by well water held in a cistern, but as the well would often run dry, a steam injector was installed in 1886 to pump water from the lake to the fog signals and dwelling.
 The fog signals were in operation roughly 275 hours per year, consuming around thirteen tons of coal.
-A steam hoisting engine was added in 1887 to facilitate the deliver of coal to the station.
+A steam hoisting engine was added in 1887 to facilitate the delivery of coal to the station.
 In 1901, the second fog signal house was relocated and attached to the original one.
 A diaphone fog signal replaced the steam fog signals in 1929.

 I had three persons to talk to: my husband, who was assistant keeper, the head keeper (John Leonard), an old man with but one eye, and a fisherman who came that summer and lived in a shack down the shore.